tubiz/affiliatewp-mailchimp-add-on/readme.txt

 * __Enable/Disable__ - check the box to enable AffiliateWP MailChimp Add-On.
 This adds a checkbox on the Affiliate signup page for affiliates to signup for your newsletter.
 * __Checkbox Label__ - allows you to set a custom label that affiliates will see telling them to subscribe to your newsletter
 * __MailChimp API Key__ - enter your MailChimp API key here.
-You can get if from [here](https://us2.admin.mailchimp.com/account/api/https://us2.admin.mailchimp.com/account/api/).
+You can get if from [here](https://us2.admin.mailchimp.com/account/api/).
 You need to enter this for the plugin to work.
 * __Double Opt-In__  - if enabled, affiliates will receive an email with a link to confirm their subscription to the list.
+* __Auto Subscribe__  - if enabled, affiliates will be automatically added to your list when registering.
 * __Newsletter List__ - select the newsletter list you want your affiliates to be subscribed to.
 * Click on __Save Changes__ for the changes you made to be effected.